binocarlos/powerstrip-k8s-demo/README.md

 $ vagrant ssh master
 ```

-We can now use the `kubectl` command to analyze our Kubernetes cluster:
+We can now use the `kubectl` command to control our Kubernetes cluster:

 ```bash
 master$ kubectl get nodes